Subtitles and Transcript

-0:11 There are two groups of women when it comes to screening mammography -- women in whom mammography works very well and has saved thousands of lives and women in whom it doesn't work well at all.
+0:11 There are two groups of women when it comes to screening mammography — women in whom mammography works very well and has saved thousands of lives and women in whom it doesn't work well at all.
 Do you know which group you're in?
 If you don't, you're not alone.
-Because the breast has become are very political organ.
+Because the breast has become a very political organ.
 The truth has become lost in all the rhetoric coming from the press, politicians, radiologists and medical imaging companies.
 I will do my best this morning to tell you what I think is the truth.
 But first, my disclosures.
 I am not a breast cancer survivor.
 I'm not a radiologist.
 I don't have any patents, and I've never received any money from a medical imaging company, and I am not seeking your vote.

 1:07 What I am is a doctor of internal medicine who became passionately interested in this topic about 10 years ago when a patient asked me a question.
 She came to see me after discovering a breast lump.
 Her sister had been diagnosed with breast cancer in her 40s.
 She and I were both very pregnant at that time, and my heart just ached for her, imagining how afraid she must be.
 Fortunately, her lump proved to be benign.
 But she asked me a question: how confident was I that I would find a tumor early on her mammogram if she developed one?
 So I studied her mammogram, and I reviewed the radiology literature, and I was shocked to discover that, in her case, our chances of finding a tumor early on the mammogram were less than the toss of a coin.